LinkedIn for Your Business

 Creating a Company Page

-Does your business have a company page?
+Does your organization already have a company page?
 If so, check with your team to identify current page admins and request to be invited to the page’s managers.
 Otherwise, creating a page is free and easy.
-Currently located under the Work icon in desktop’s upper-right corner, you’ll be prompted to complete a brief setup of your business information and can add additional team members to co-manage the new page.
+Currently located under the For Business icon in desktop devices’ upper-right corner, you’ll be prompted to complete a brief setup and can add additional team members to co-manage the new page.

 Optimizing Your Page